dro-1/mv_frontend_challenge_1/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.\
+You can also check the Actions Tab on GitHub to see the tests run on every commit.